ibm-s390-cloud/k8s-cex-dev-plugin/docs/technical_concepts_limitations.md

 access to exact one APQN (adapter, usage domain, no control domain), allowing all ioctls.

 **Note:** These settings allow both usage and control actions, which are restricted to the underlying APQN with the `/dev/z90crypt` device that is visible inside the container, even with overcommited plug-in devices.

-## The shadow sysfs {: #the-shadow-sysfs}
+## The shadow sysfs

 The CEX device plug-in manipulates the AP part of the sysfs that a container can explore.
 The sysfs tree within a container contains two directories related to the AP/zcrypt functionality: `/sys/bus/ap` and `/sys/devices/ap`.

 Tools working with zcrypt devices, like `lszcrypt` or `ivp.e`, need to see the